SolaceLabs/customer-controlled-region-reference-architectures/aks/README.md

 #### Networking

 There are currently two options for networking in AKS: Azure CNI and Kubenet.
 This Terraform project uses Kubenet, which is our recommended option as it provides the most efficient use of IP addresses within the VNET's CIDR.
-PubSub+ Cloud also supports Azure CNI and you can modify this Terraform project to use it.
+Solace Cloud also supports Azure CNI and you can modify this Terraform project to use it.
 The result of doing so is a larger CIDR for the VNET, as we recommend a 1:1 event broker service pod to worker node ratio.

-The [CIDR Calculator for PubSub+ Cloud](https://docs.solace.com/Cloud/Deployment-Considerations/CIDR_calculator/Solace-cloud-CIDR-calculator.xlsx) can be used to properly size the VNET to support the number of event broker services you require.
+The [CIDR Calculator for Solace Cloud](https://docs.solace.com/Cloud/Deployment-Considerations/CIDR_calculator/Solace-cloud-CIDR-calculator.xlsx) can be used to properly size the VNET to support the number of event broker services you require.
 A correctly sized VNET CIDR is critical as this cannot be changed once the cluster is created.

 #### Node Pools